The initial report on 1-year outcomes of the feasibility study of the VENITI VICI VENOUS STENT in symptomatic iliofemoral venous obstruction.

 CONCLUSIONS: The VICI VENOUS STENT is safe and feasible for treatment of symptomatic iliofemoral venous obstruction, with excellent 12-month patency rates and significant improvement seen in clinical symptoms and quality of life indices.
 The pivotal phase (170 patients, 22 centers) of this investigational device exemption trial is currently ongoing.

 Razavi, Mahmood; Marston, William; Black, Stephen; Bentley, Dana; and Neglén, Peter, "The initial report on 1-year outcomes of the feasibility study of the VENITI VICI VENOUS STENT in symptomatic iliofemoral venous obstruction."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 469.